Traackr/binnacle/README.md

 ...
 ```

 By reviewing the output you are able to verify that you have specificied all of the necessary configuration aspects of the chart.
-Once you are happy with how the chart is configured you can [sync][command-sync] the charts to Helm:
+Once you are happy with how the chart is configured you can `sync` the charts to Helm:

 ```bash